Insular energy system: Classification of systems

 The GDP of the majority of countries found in this category is very low.
-The political situation in these countries limits the investment in electricity infrastructure, in view of the fact that health and military issues are typically more alarming and urgent to resolve.
+The political situation in these countries limits the investment in electricity infrastructure, as health and military issues are typically more alarming and urgent to resolve.
 Conversely, this category also includes mainland nations that do not export or import electricity to their neighbours and are as also major petroleum exporting countries including Qatar, UAE and Saudi Arabia.
 It is evident that the abundance of fossil fuels found in these countries has not alarmed them to turn to renewable energy resources.

 Transition to smart energy systems

 The transition to smart systems can be achieved through a variety of measures and policies including: